 Enable automatic and immediate approvals.

 Expense management is a fact of life for busy professionals, but it no longer needs to be an exhaustingly laborious process.
-Businesses that implement expense reporting tools that integrate with work-related staples such as email and mobile devices, and that use automation to simplify the entire process, not only improve the day-to-day experience for your employees, it boosts your bottom line by eliminating wasted time and money.
+Businesses that implement automated expense reporting software that integrates with work-related staples such as email and mobile devices, and that use automation to simplify the entire process, not only improve the day-to-day experience for your employees, it boosts your bottom line by eliminating wasted time and money.

-Please note that this article was originally published on Minutes Magazine.
+Please note that this article was originally published in Minutes Magazine.